 Organized advocacy is effective—even without a win

-Preserve the ‘Burg and its supporters presented a focused, code-based argument, reinforcing credibility and long-term influence.
-Community members, young and old, wealthy and working class, filled the council chamber and the city clerk received roughly 100 letters opposing the project.
+Preserve the ‘Burg and its supporters presented a focused, code-based argument, while community members, young and old, wealthy and working class, filled the Council chamber and the city clerk received roughly 100 letters opposing the project.
 This kind of advocacy builds a public record that can inform future code updates and policy shifts.

 A small number of votes can have an outsized impact